 -

-The Lauber: Bar and grill in a former factory with a fun atmosphere.
+The Lauber: A bar and grill in a former factory, offering a unique atmosphere.

 -